-Perspective | In 10 minutes, 26 seconds, Washington somehow flips the script
+Perspective | In 10 minutes 26 seconds, Washington somehow flips the script

 “That’s a grown-man play right there,” wideout DeAndre Carter said.
 “That’s a grown-man drive.”

 These things don’t happen to the Washington Football Team, because from week to week and year to year, the Washington Football Team and its fans can’t have nice things.
-And even this victory — which halted a miserable four-game losing streak, and at minimum made this Sunday’s game at Carolina relevant — came with a significant downside, because it seems almost certain that second-year defensive end Chase Young is lost for the remainder of the season with a knee injury.
+And even this victory — which halted a miserable four-game losing streak and at minimum made next Sunday’s game at Carolina relevant — came with a significant downside, because it seems almost certain that second-year defensive end Chase Young is lost for the rest of the season with a knee injury.

 But listen to an absolutely miserable and petulant Brady afterward.